Republic of Congo profile

 2010 March - Paris Club of creditor countries and Brazil agree to cancel all the debt owed to them by Congo - about $2.4 billion.

 2010 November - French appeal court gives go-ahead for probe into corruption charges against three African leaders, including President Denis Sassou Nguesso.

-2012 March - Ammunition dump in Brazzaville explodes, killing 282 people and injuring more than 2,300.
+2012 March - An ammunition dump in Brazzaville explodes, killing 282 people and injuring more than 2,300.

 2013 February - Congo declared to be compliant with standards set by the Extractive Industries Transparency Initiative for the disclosure of revenues from oil.

-2013 May - Brazil says it will cancel or restructure 900 million dollars worth of debt with Africa, including Congo, which has the highest debt with Brazil.
+2013 May - Brazil says it will cancel or restructure $900m of debt with Africa, including Congo, which has the highest debt with Brazil.